 Merchant Cash Advance Fee Structure

-Merchant cash advance fees are calculated using a “factor rate.”
+Merchant cash advance fees are calculated using a factor rate.
 Because factor rates aren’t used in consumer lending, many business owners are less familiar with this fee structure and how it’s calculated.
-So let’s take the time to define it here.

 How to Calculate MCA Factor Fees